cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/migration-guides/graphql-api-analytics/index.md

 A few points to note:

-- Instead of `requests`, the `httpRequestsAdaptiveGroups` query reports `count`, which indicates the number of requests per data center.
+- Instead of `requests`, the `httpRequestsAdaptiveGroups` node reports `count`, which indicates the number of requests per data center.
 - The `httpRequestsAdaptiveGroups` node reports `sum(edgeResponseBytes)` instead of `bandwidth`.
-Although `httpRequestsByColoGroups` reported this metric as `bandwidth`, calling it `bandwidth` was not an accurate representation of the returned data.
+Although this metric was frequently referred to as `bandwidth`, calling it `bandwidth` was not an accurate representation of the returned data.
 - `unique visitors per colocation` is not supported in `httpRequestsAdaptiveGroups`, but the `httpRequestsAdaptiveGroups` API does support `visits`.
 A visit is defined as a page view that originated from a different website or direct link.
 Cloudflare checks where the HTTP referer does not match the hostname.
 One visit can consist of multiple page views.